pulumi/docs/pulumi-hugo/BLOGGING.md

 ## A Note on Dates and Scheduling for Future Publishing

-Since the build process is triggered by (and so requires) a commit to `master`, you can either wait for the post's `date` to pass, and _then_ merge it.
-If a post happens to get merged a future date, the resulting build will exclude the post, requiring a commit of some sort to occur _after_ its `date` in order to trigger a build and get the post published.
+Because the website is deployed in response to a commit to pulumi/docs `master`, it isn't possible to schedule a post to be released automatically at a precise date and time.
+(The `date` frontmatter property is used only for sorting and display purposes.)
+You can, however, influence the timing of the publishing process manually.
+See the [Merging and Releasing section of the README](README.md#merging-and-releasing) for details.

 ## Publishing Check List